bharadwajvss41-ctrl/Renaissance-ocr-test/README.md

-# RenAIssance GSoC 2026 - OCR Evaluation Test
+# RenAIssance OCR Evaluation Test

 This repository contains my submission for the RenAIssance Project evaluation test.